Advance HE has published six Small Development Projects (SDPs) focusing on the mental health and wellbeing of students.

 Queen Mary University of London developed a project to explore the role of the art and creative enquiry in combating the rise in stress, burnout, anxiety and depression amongst medical students.

-Finally, the University of Ulster undertook a study to identify the extent to which teaching approaches contributed to improving the self-confidence and wellbeing of students.
+Finally, the Ulster University undertook a study to identify the extent to which teaching approaches contributed to improving the self-confidence and wellbeing of students.

 Our Small Development Project scheme has been running for a number of years, supporting our member institutions in developing new research, testing ideas and sharing knowledge to benefit the HE sector.